 This programme is designed to help you to make effective use of scholarly materials.
 We cover

-Research Skills Toolkit - These 2 hour workshops introduce key software and online tools for your research, hone your searching and information skills and introduce you to subject specialists.
+These 2 hour workshops, run in January of each year, introduce key software and online tools for your research, hone your searching and information skills and introduce you to subject specialists.
 Some of the topics on offer include

 The workshops below focus on a particular subject area or are provided for a specific Division, Faculty or Department.
 Please check "who may attend" to find out if you are eligible to attend these workshops.

 English Language and Literature - English Faculty Library Information Skills Training Programme

 Who may attend the English Programme? - Faculty of English students (undergraduates and postgraduate research and taught course students), Oxford University affiliated Visiting Students studying English Literature & Language.